arunptp/arunptp.github.io/_posts/2019-08-03-Asset Health Management.md

 ## Normalization

-Since we are using mutidimensional data, it is importtant to get them on the same scale.
+Since we are using mutidimensional data, it is important to get them on the same scale.
 Ensuring standardised feature values implicitly weights all features equally in their representation.

 ```python